Latest Blog Post

 Our Farm Family

-John & Annie Ager are part owners of Hickory Nut Gap Farm and host of Hickory Nut Gap Farm Camp.
+John and Annie Ager host the Hickory Nut Gap Farm Camp.
 Nearly every day you can catch Annie upon a horses back with a single file line of riding students following behind her.
 John Ager is involved in farmland preservation efforts in the region and a partner in Drovers Road Preserve.

-Amy & Jamie Ager are part owners of Hickory Nut Gap Farm and currently operate Hickory Nut Gap Meats.
-2012 celebrates the 12 Year Anniversary of their grassfed and pastured meats business.
+Amy and Jamie Ager co-own the Hickory Nut Gap Farm business and the brand Hickory Nut Gap Meats.
+2013 celebrates the 12-Year Anniversary of their grassfed and pastured meats business.
 Both are graduates of Warren Wilson College.
 They have three eager boys who enjoy moving cows and feeding baby chicks.

-Eric & Rachel Ager currently live in Washington DC with their four children and will soon be moving to Turkey.
+Eric and Rachel Ager currently live in Washington DC with their four children and will soon be moving to Turkey.

 Doug Ager is pursuing a Masters in English at WCU and lives in Swannanoa, NC.